 5 Type A GAVI Alliance CSO support is available to all GAVI eligible countries.
+Annual Progress Report 2009

-6.1.2 Nomination process Please describe progress with processes for nominating CSO representatives to the HSCC (or equivalent) been developed.
-Please indicate the initial number of CSOs represented in the HSCC (or equivalent) Please state how often CSO representatives attend meetings (% meetings attended).
+6.1.2 Nomination process

+Please describe progress with processes for nominating CSO representatives to the HSCC (or equivalent) and ICC, and any selection criteria that have been developed.
+Please indicate the initial number of CSOs represented in the HSCC (or equivalent) and ICC, the current number and the final target.
+Please state how often CSO representatives attend meetings (% meetings attended).